 As one of the key components for energy reduction and sustainability, lighting frequently accounts for 25 to 30 percent of a building’s energy use.
 CMTA’s Brian Baumgartle contributes insights on cost effective and energy efficient lighting design for LED lighting in the resident hall environment for the ACUHO-I Sustainability Committee Newsletter.

 Twenhofel Middle School was one of CMTA’s first schools to introduce a curriculum integrated energy dashboard.
-This school, located in Kenton County, Kentucky, also boasts the first solar PV array to be mounted on a K-12 school in the state.
 This Fall 2012 High Performing Buildings article details the school’s sustainable features.